 1. Acer Chromebook Spin 714

-ASUS has been making Chromebooks for as long as we can remember, and the Spin 714 is a testament to years of excellent Spin series of laptops from the firm.
+Acer has been making Chromebooks for as long as we can remember.
+And the Spin 714 is a testament to years of excellent Spin series of laptops from the firm.
 It’s a 14-inch 2-in-1 laptop that was upgraded to Chromebook Plus with many Google AI features.

 Performance-wise, it can handle multitasking with ease but don’t expect it to run slightly heavier games via Steam.
-It should fly in regular day-to-day usage like browsing, watching videos, running Linux, and playing games that aren’t very graphic intensive.
+It should fly in regular day-to-day usage like browsing, watching videos, running Linux apps, and playing games that aren’t very graphic intensive.

 On the network front, you get Wi-Fi 6 and Bluetooth 5.2.
-Acer promises more than 10 hours of battery on a single charge via a 56Wh battery.
-As someone who uses an Acer Chromebook Spin 713, the Spin lineup has one of the best, if not, the best build quality in the segment.
-I can easily say that the Spin 714 Chromebook is one of the best all-around Chromebooks you can get for an asking price of $550.
-If you can shell out a bit extra, try getting the latest 2024 Core Ultra 5 variant.
+Acer promises more than 10 hours battery on a single charge via a 56Wh battery.
+As someone using an Acer Chromebook Spin 713, this lineup has one of the best build quality in the segment.
+I can easily say that the Spin 714 Chromebook is one of the best all-around Chromebooks.

 The Expertbook CX54 from ASUS competes with the latest Core Ultra 5 Acer Chromebook Spin 714 but there are a few key differences between the both.
 For starters, the CX54 comes with a sharper 2560 x 1600 pixels and brighter 500 nits display.
 However, it misses out on a touch screen like the Spin 714.